Apr 14 2019

 On the one hand, I don’t want you to treat me differently.

 On the other, I do want you to treat me differently.

 There are a lot more tears to come.

-I have a request.
 I want to keep dancing.
 I just started!
 Can the amazing space holders, guides, mentors and students continue or start to have a couple of chairs available on the dance floor in the movement practices?